lsst-dm/dmtn-094/index.rst

    represented in the message.

-For the LSP, we have not finished defining the resources of the message, though we expect those resources correspond loosely to services; we expect operations will be either ``read`` or ``write`` in the context of LSP; and we expect a service will largely perform control accesss to that service, and, transitively, the data served by that service.
+For the LSP, we have not finished defining the resources of the message, though we expect those resources will correspond roughly to services; we expect operations will be either ``read``, ``write``, or ``execute`` in the context of LSP; and we expect a service will largely control accesss to itself, and, transitively, the data served by that service.
 The resources, operations, and services currently identified are in the `data and service classifications <#data-and-service-classifications>`__ section below.

 Data and Service Classifications